dipeshsingh253/saral/themes/exampleTheme/content/posts/post-5/index.md

 date = 2023-03-20T11:00:00-07:00
 draft = false
 tags = ['linux','opensource']
+Summary = 'This is a demo summary.
+This way you can define summary for a post independent of the post content.
+Also this would be a proper way to write a summary for specific posts when required.'
 +++

 {{< figure src="linux.png" title="linux saying by linus torvalds" alt="alt text string" width="70%" height="auto" >}}